Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 ### Derived class

-The new class which is created through inheritance
+The new class which is created through inheritance from